Sidkm18/LeetHelper/README.md

 # LeetHelp

-Solve LeetCode problems directly in VS Code.
+A Simple VS GUI to Solve LeetCode, for those who hate the browser interface Solve LeetCode problems directly in VS Code.
 Browse, test, and submit — all without leaving your editor.

 ![LeetHelp Demo](resources/demo.gif)